amongthestones/amongthestones/readme.md

 # Sinxelo

-A minimal classic WordPress theme. *Sinxelo* is Galician for "simple."
+A minimal WordPress theme. *Sinxelo* is Galician for "simple."
 An updated continuation of [Simppeli](https://github.com/samikeijonen/simppeli) by Sami Keijonen: combined, modernized, and extended with Gutenberg block support.
+Since Simppeli means "simple" in Finnish, *sinxelo* looks, sounds, and feels appropriate.

 ---